 Pretty much every second of Lionel Messi and Cristiano Ronaldo’s career has been captured on camera.

 Future generations will be able to study them and adopt informed opinions of their quality.

 This is not the case with Pele.

-Perhaps some of his moments of genius were never captured on camera and so how can I truly judge him?
+Perhaps some of his moments of genius were never captured on camera, and so how can we truly judge him?

 This animated video recreates a goal Pele allegedly scored for Santos, although I have a hard time believing this is how it actually played out…

 We innately seem to prefer things we treasure from the past to stuff we like in the present.

 We do it with films, music and, inevitably, footballers.

 I am guilty of believing players from the 1990s are better than they actually were.

 It’s natural to feel a connection to the players who ignited your passion for the game and that are seen as historical pillars of the sport you love.